 by Susan Flantzer © Unofficial Royalty 2017

 Edmund was the second of the two sons and the fourth of the five children of King Henry III of England and Eleanor of Provence.
 He was born at the Palace of Westminster in London, England on January 16, 1245.
 King Henry III named him after his favorite saint, Edmund the Martyr, King of East Anglia who was killed in 869 by Vikings on the orders of Ivar the Boneless and his brother Ubba.
-A couple of 14th-century chroniclers misinterpreted “Crouchback” as meaning Edmund had a physical deformity, but it is probable that “Crouchback” refers to his participation in the Ninth Crusades when he would have worn a cross on his back.
+A couple of 14th-century chroniclers misinterpreted “Crouchback” as meaning Edmund had a physical deformity, however, it is probable that “Crouchback” refers to his participation in the Ninth Crusades when he would have worn a cross on his back.
 Edmund was brought up at Windsor Castle with his siblings under the care of Aymon Thurbert, Constable of Windsor Castle.

 Edmund had one brother and three sisters: